LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 # RKD HTTP JSON with Python Examples
-- version: 1.6.0
+- version: 1.6.5
-- Last update: Mar 2022
+- Last update: January 2026
 - Environment: Windows, Linux
 - Compiler: Python
 - Prerequisite: [Demo prerequisite](#prerequisite)

 Example Code Disclaimer:
 ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
-REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
+LSEG MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
 YOU EXPRESSLY AGREE THAT YOUR USE OF THE EXAMPLE CODE IS AT YOUR SOLE RISK.

 ## <a id="overview"></a>Overview

-The [Refinitiv Knowledge Direct (RKD) API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api) (formerly known as TRKD API) integrates into your website, trading platform, company intranet/extranet, advisory portal and mobile applications to provide up-to-date financial market data, news and analytics and powerful investment tools.
+The [Knowledge Direct (RKD) API](https://developers.lseg.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api) (formerly known as TRKD API) ([API Official Page](https://support-portal.rkd.refinitiv.com/SupportSite/Home/UserHome)) integrates into your website, trading platform, company intranet/extranet, advisory portal and mobile applications to provide up-to-date financial market data, news and analytics and powerful investment tools.

-RKD offers a wide range of Refinitiv' information and services delivered in a request-response scenario via web services using today's industry standard protocols (SOAP/XML and REST/JSON).
+RKD offers a wide range of LSEG' information and services delivered in a request-response scenario via web services using today's industry standard protocols (SOAP/XML and REST/JSON).
 Connectivity can be via HTTP and HTTPS, over the Internet or Delivery Direct.
 All data are snapshot (non-streaming) data.

 This is an example project that shows how to implement RKD HTTP JSON client and RKD Streaming client with Python programming language.
 The project example are in both console and Jupyter Notebook applications.